-The primary advantage is the ability to avoid probate, which is required when you only have a will and costs both time and money to complete.
-There are also potential tax advantages with certain types of trusts, depending on your unique situation.
+The primary advantage is the ability to avoid probate, which is required when you only have a will.
+The probate process costs both a lot of time and money to complete.
+Depending on your unique situation, there are also potential tax advantages with certain types of trusts.

 Creating a revocable trust versus simply creating a will carries some disadvantages.
-The upfront costs of forming a trust may be slightly higher and it can be time-consuming to gather all of the necessary titles and paperwork when funding a trust.
+The upfront costs of forming a trust may be slightly higher.
+It can also be time-consuming to gather all of the necessary titles and paperwork when funding a trust.
 Also, the statute of limitations for contesting a revocable trust is longer than for contesting a will.
 Working with an experienced attorney is essential in assuring your revocable trust is correctly constructed.

 Why Choose Alliance Trust Company of Nevada as Your Trustee?

 Your trustee is responsible for overseeing your trust after your death.
 The various tasks assigned to your trustee can be powerful and quite complex.